affinidi/reference-app-affinidi-vault/generator/dotnet/template/Readme.md

 ```

-Then visit: http://localhost:5068/ to browse reference app
+Then visit: http://localhost:5068/ to browse the reference app

 ## Read More